untemps/svelte-readotron/README.md

 ### Change Event

-If you need to be notified when values change, you may attach a listener to the `change` event emitted by the component.
+If you need to be notified whenever values change, you may attach a listener to the `change` event emitted by the component.

+---
+*Note: The change event will be dispatched only if the `withScroll` prop is set to `true` since this is the only use case that triggers the change event so far*

+---

 The handler will be triggered for the first time during the mounting phase with the initial values.